What is an agent loop?

 Non-blocking events

 Not everything requires host intervention.
-Streaming deltas, usage updates, tool lifecycle events, and compaction notifications are delivered to LoopObserver implementations:
+Streaming deltas, usage updates, tool lifecycle events, and mutator notifications are delivered to LoopObserver implementations:

 #![allow(unused)]